fix8mt/uri/README.md

 ## ii.
 Low level access
 There are two methods that provide unchecked direct access to the `range` table and `component`.
 You must ensure that you don't pass an invalid component index when using these.
 Making changes to the range object with `operator[]` can have serious consequences.
-Use carefully!
+Use carefully.
 1. `constexpr std::string_view get(component what) const;`
 1. `constexpr range_pair& operator[](component idx)`;